emard/oberon/README.md

     ORP.Compile Sierpinski.Mod

-Middle click on "ORP.Compile" and on upper right window compile message will appear.
+Middle click on "ORP.Compile".
+On upper right window compile message will appear.

 Then Middle click on "Sierpinski.Draw" to run example, some